 Damage from wind-borne objects is also not covered.
 Condensation, frost, or freezing is not covered or a sign of defect.

 Over time, the foundation of your home will shift with the earth.
 Window frames shift as well, causing them to not fit properly in the square.

-Any damages that occur due to the natural shifting of the structure's foundation are not warranted.
-This includes inadequate support for expansion and contraction of the frame.
+Any damages due to the natural shifting of the structure's foundation are not warranted.
+This includes inadequate support for the expansion and contraction of the frame.

 Caulk is not considered part of your ProVia window installation.
 However, it is common for caulk to be applied around frames and trims as a sealant.

 ProVia refers to caulking as part of maintenance responsibility and is not covered under warranty.

 Most exclusions in window warranties deal with damages or defects out of the manufacturer's control.

 Do you need to file a claim on your ProVia Windows?

 If you notice any manufacturing defects on your ProVia windows or have accidental glass breakage, you must contact your contractor to have it inspected.